The quick and easy answer to this question is that there is NO medical evidence that detox foot pads work, or that they have any benefit to you.

 There are lots of fads and scams around these days, especially when it comes to looking after your health.

-Have you seen the herbal foot pads for sale that are supposed to draw toxins out of you while you sleep?
-These new overnight miracle products are supposed to be the next big thing - but do foot detox pads work?
+Have you seen the herbal foot pads for sale that are supposed to draw toxins out of you while you sleep

-We look at the science and evidence behind these new foot wraps and examine if they are beneficial or pure bunkum.
+We look at the science and evidence behind these products for foot care and examine if they are beneficial or pure bunkum.

 What are detox foot pads?

 Foot pads are an adhesive “pack” that you stick to the soles of your feet overnight.
 The pad contains natural herbs, minerals or oils and it is designed to draw toxins from your body through your feet.

 The pads work via alternative medicine practices of reflexology and aromatherapy.

 The practice of reflexology claims that by affecting areas or zones on your feet, which map to the different areas of your body, you can improve the flow of your Qi, making physical changes to your body.